bazelbuild/bazel/site/en/install/index.md

 [Bazelisk](/install/bazelisk) is the recommended way to install Bazel on [Ubuntu Linux](/install/ubuntu), [macOS](/install/os-x), and [Windows](/install/windows).

+You can find available Bazel releases on our [release page](/release).

 ## Community-supported packages {:#community-supported-packages}

 Bazel community members maintain these packages.
 The Bazel team doesn't